Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 (Her father, Aron, 59, was one of those who pointed to the president's coronavirus response as a reason for voting against him.)

-At the very back of the line were Camelia Mihalia, 49, and Mio David, 50.
+At the very back of the line were Camelia Mihaila, 49, and Mio David, 50.
 They were not dissuaded by the lengthy wait ahead of them, given the chaos they saw in the country.

-Mihalia blamed misinformation.
+Mihaila blamed misinformation.

 “Most people — many people get their information from social media,” she said.
 “And everybody’s posting whatever view they have, unchecked.
 On Facebook, Twitter, posting [conspiracy theories].”